 Opioid analgesics (when the total daily dosage does not exceed 100mg MED)

-A practitioner is not required to obtain a permit to prescribe one (or more) of the following opioid analgesic formulations provided the total daily dose of opioids does not exceed 100 milligrams in morphine equivalence.
+A practitioner is not required to obtain a Schedule 8 permit to prescribe one (or more) of the following opioid analgesic formulations provided the combined daily dose of opioids listed below does not exceed 100 milligrams in morphine equivalence.